lucas-oamont/integrated_project/README.md

 # integrated_project
-A project developed while on my University, it used technologies such as HTML, CSS, PHP, JavaScript and MySQL for database connection.
+A project developed while I was on university, it used technologies such as HTML, CSS, PHP, JavaScript and MySQL for database connection.